 Tip #1 – Visit the School and Meet with the Teacher

 Visit the school two weeks before it starts.
 This would be a time to share with the teacher the strengths and challenges your child has in the classroom.
 If your child has sensory issues, discuss what activities or tools your child might need to cope with their ADD/ADHD or SPD – like weighted materials, fidgets for their hands, visual charts, or alternative seating arrangements like an exercise ball.
-They might be sensitive to certain fabrics on chairs (like new or scratchy fabrics), and perhaps an older chair can be found for them prior to school starting.
+They might be sensitive to certain fabrics on chairs (like new or scratchy fabrics), and perhaps an older chair or other solution can be found prior to school starting.

 Making a strong connection with the teacher will be important for you, your child and the teacher.
 You want to start out as a positive team instead of being called because there has been a problem.
 You may wish to ask the teacher if they prefer to communicate via text, phone, or in person if there is something you need to know about your child’s day at school.

 Tip #2 – The 10-Day Countdown to Back-to-School

 Moving from the “vacation mode” to the “get up and go to school mode” can be eased by starting 10-14 days before Day 1 of school.

 Talk about why your child will be getting up a little earlier each day and why they are now practicing the routine they will have during the school year.
 During this time, reward your child with their favorite breakfast food, perhaps a favorite juice one day and a favorite cereal the next.
 Each day, go through the routine gradually getting to the point where your child is getting up at the “real” time and feeling comfortable with the routine.

 During this process, highly sensitive children will know if you are tense or frustrated.
 So staying calm and adding lots of praise will help your child feel confident in the routine.
 You can even practice what to do when they get frustrated with some part of the routine. (see #4 play-acting, role-playing).